 Risk factors are exposure to sunny, dusty, sandy, or windblown areas.
 Farmers, fishermen, and people living near the equator are often affected.
 Pterygium is rare in children.

-A physical examination of the eyes and eyelids confirms the diagnosis.
-Special tests are usually not needed.
+A physical exam of the eyes and eyelids confirms the diagnosis.
+Special tests are not needed most of the time.

 Most pterygia cause no problems and do not need treatment.
 If a pterygium affects the cornea, removing it can have good results.